-In November 2023, the Company borrowed \$100.0 million under its Revolving Credit Facility to fund certain share repurchases that occurred during the fourth quarter of 2023.
-In December 2023, the Company fully repaid the \$100.0 million amount outstanding.
-As of December 31, 2023, the Company had no borrowings outstanding under the Revolving Credit Facility and no outstanding letters of credit.
-The Revolving Credit Facility matures on October 29, 2024.
+In April 2024, UFC Holdings borrowed \$150.0 million under its Existing Revolving Credit Facility to fund certain share repurchases that occurred during the second quarter of 2024, as discussed in Note 10, Stockholders' Equity.
+In June 2024, UFC Holdings fully repaid the \$150.0 million outstanding.
+As of December 31, 2024 and 2023, there was no outstanding balance under the New Revolving Credit Facility.